mboynes/post-type-icons/readme.txt

 = I don't want my client seeing the Post Type Icons page in the admin, can I remove it? =

 Yes.
 Add `add_filter( 'pti_plugin_show_admin_menu', '__return_false' );` in your theme/plugin.

+== Screenshots ==

+1. An example of a couple of icons next to the "Post" icon in a normal state
+2. An example of a couple of icons next to the "Post" icon in a hover/active state